nord-erik/brush/test/README.md

 execute. which is finally checked for in `test $? -eq 1`, ultimately test-asserted.

-please PR this repo if you know a more consistent and readable way to test that functions exits.
+please PR this repo if you know a more consistent and readable way to test that functions exits. there is probably some setup using `trap` that can be used.....